AllanVang/SFILS/docs/README.md

 **Overview**
 Down below you can find information on how to properly import and run the file I created.
+I wanted to mention ChatGPT was used for code that imported the database over to my query.
+The import wizard import method mentioned on the slide would have taken hours if not days to fully import the database.

 **Before you get started…**